hepplerj/Dissertation/ch5.dissertation.Heppler.md

-Sunnyvale, Mountain View, and Santa Clara.^[Environmental Protection Agency, "Superfund National Priorities List Sites in the South Bay," July 1986, 1, Folder 114, Box 4, League of Women Voters, Santa Clara County Chapter {DETAIL}, SJSU.]
+Sunnyvale, Mountain View, and Santa Clara.^[Environmental Protection Agency, "Superfund National Priorities List Sites in the South Bay," July 1986, 1, Folder 114, Box 4, League of Women Voters, Santa Clara chapter Records, MSS-2006-09-01, San Jose State University Library Special Collections and Archives.]
 By 1990 the EPA listed twenty-nine Superfund sites on the National Priority List, twenty-four of which resulted from the mishandling of chemicals by high tech industries.